Monday, December 11, 2023

 Christmas Train

-We didn't see Santa Clause, but we did see Mrs. Clause and Christkind.
+We didn't see Santa Claus, but we did see Mrs. Claus and Christkind.

 Toy making with Santa,